laurbaur024/minnegrowta/README.md

 There is a timeline feature in which the user can record when a particular seed or plant was sown in order to gauge the approximate maturity and harvest time.

+## Tech Stack

+MinneGrowta is a MERN application.
+We also used Chakra, Knightlab Timneline, React-Uploader, and React Modal.

 ## Acknowledgements